 Any U.S. citizen that is not a bona fide resident of the Northern Mariana Islands or a resident alien, you should file your tax return with the United States, submitting Form 1040.
 You should report all income from any source in the world.
 Along with your tax return, you should also file Form 5074- Allocation of Individual Income Tax to Guam or the Commonwealth of the Northern Mariana Islands.

-You can prepare your U.S. Tax Return Online by clicking the blue button below:
+You can prepare your U.S. Tax Return Online by clicking the button below:

 Start United States Federal Tax Return

 If you are a nonresident alien that is not a bona fide resident of the Northern Mariana Islands, then you must file a tax return with the Commonwealth of Northern Mariana Islands listing your income earned on the Northern Mariana Islands.
 You must also file a tax return with the United States government, reporting all income from the United States in Form 1040NR (Learn how to file Form 1040NR).